• About

 Lemon balm is also one of the herbs that grow in shade, good news if your garden is on the shady side like mine.
 Here are more than 45 vegetables for shade you can try as well.

-To make lemon balm tea with fresh lemon balm:
+To make lemon balm tea using fresh lemon balm:

 I rinse the lot and brew my lemon balm and other herbs in boiled filtered water for several hours, and sometimes overnight.
 (Read why it’s wise to filter your water here if you don’t want a host of chemicals in your soothing tea.)

-If you want to try preserving and have enough surplus, you could dry some lemon balm for use in the cooler months.
-You can also make a tincture, which will extract more of lemon balm’s active compounds.
+If you want to try preserving and have enough surplus, you could dehydrate some lemon balm for use in the cooler months.
+You can also make a lemon balm tincture, which will extract more of the herb’s active compounds.
+Here’s more about preserving herbs to enjoy long after the plants have gone to sleep for the winter.

-Lemon balm flowers are among the more than 150 edible flowers you might consider adding to your next meal.
+Lemon balm flowers are among the more than 150 flowers you can eat that you might consider adding to your next meal.
+Adding lemon balm to blander teas like violet tea improves their flavor.

 If you lack growing space, time, or interest in growing your own lemon balm, buying dried lemon balm leaf in bulk is the cheapest way to get your lemon balm fix.

-One of the top sources for high-quality herbs is Mountain Rose Herbs, where you’ll find a stunning array of organic loose herbs and spices at very reasonable prices.photo of herbs and spices for herbal tea blends from Mountain Rose Herbs
+One of the top sources for high-quality herbs is Mountain Rose Herbs, where you’ll find a stunning array of organic loose herbs and spices at very reasonable prices.

 A 1-pound bag of lemon balm will make dozens of large pots of tea, plus you get to skip all the packaging waste that comes with tea bags.
 A pound of dried lemon balm usually lasts me through two winters, or about a whole calendar year, as the growing season here is so short.